 Getting demonetized on videos has been a constant struggle for creators on the YouTube platform over the years — a pretty stark contrast to other social media platforms.

 If all of this sounds familiar to you, you’re not alone.
 YouTube isn’t the only platform trying to allow its creators to use copyrighted music in their videos.
 Facebook is doing it too.
 Just last week, Facebook launched its own Music Revenue Sharing program that allows its creators to still earn revenue on videos in which they added licensed music.
-Facebook’s Music Revenue Sharing program lets creators earn a 20% revenue share if they use licensed music (from Facebook’s music library) in their videos.
+Facebook’s Music Revenue Sharing program lets creators earn a 20% revenue share if they use licensed music (from

 Now that YouTube is now working on letting its own creators have access to copyrighted music, it seems more and more likely that this recent push from social media platforms to encourage their users to create more original content isn’t going away anytime soon.
 At least not while TikTok continues to succeed with its constant flow of original videos, that are often shared on Facebook, YouTube, and Instagram.